-IEEE Std 802.11™-2020 defines fivesix IEEE 802.11 authentication methods: Open System authentication, Shared Key authentication, FT authentication, (IEEE Std 802.11™-2020) simultaneous authentication of equals (SAE), and FILS authentication (IEEE Std 802.11™-2020) and preassociation security negotiation (PASN) authentication.
+IEEE Std 802.11™-2020 defines fivesix IEEE 802.11 authentication methods: Open System authentication, Shared Key authentication, FT authentication, (IEEE Std 802.11™-2020) simultaneous authentication of equals (SAE), and FILS authentication (IEEE Std 802.11™-2020), preassociation security negotiation (PASN) authentication and enhanced data privacy key exchange authentication.
 Open System authentication admits any STA to the DS.
 Shared Key authentication relies on WEP to demonstrate knowledge of a WEP encryption key.
 FT authentication relies on keys derived during the initial mobility domain association to authenticate the stations as defined in Clause 13 (Fast BSS transition).
 SAE authentication uses finite field cryptography to prove knowledge of a shared password.
 FILS authentication allows for faster connection to the network for FILS non-AP STAs by providing authentication, association, and key confirmation information in an efficient number of frame exchanges (see 4.10.3.6).
-PASN authentication allows for the protection of Management frames without association by establishing a PTKSA using authentication frames.
+PASN and EDPKE authentication allows for the protection of Management frames without association by establishing a PTKSA using authentication frames.
 The IEEE 802.11 authentication mechanism also allows definition of new authentication methods, or any combination of these authentication methods.

-An RSNA might support one or more of SAE authentication, FILS authentication, or PASN authentication both (IEEE Std 802.11™-2020) methods.
+An RSNA might support one or more of SAE authentication, FILS authentication, PASN authentication, or EDPKE authenticatoin (IEEE Std 802.11™-2020) methods.
 An RSNA also supports authentication based on IEEE Std 802.1X-2010, or preshared keys (PSKs) after Open System authentication.
 IEEE 802.1X authentication utilizes the EAP to authenticate STAs and the AS with one another.
 This standard does not specify an EAP method that is mandatory to implement.
 See 12.6.5 (RSNA policy selection in an IBSS) for a description of the IEEE 802.1X authentication and PSK usage within an IEEE 802.11 IBSS.

 Insert the following paragraphs at the end of 4.5.4.2:

-PASN authentication is used in an RSN for an infrastructure BSS when it is based on a PMKSA established by another RSN authentication protocol.
+PASN authentication or EDPKE authentication is used in an RSN for an infrastructure BSS when it is based on a PMKSA established by another RSN authentication protocol.
 Otherwise, it does not guarantee mutual authentication, and can be used as a non-RSN protocol in an infrastructure BSS.

 6.5.5 Authenticate